Diffence: Fencing Membership Privacy With Diffusion Models: Methodology

 Prior studies on MIAs have highlighted a distinct model behavior concerning training and test data, pinpointing it as a key contributor to membership privacy leakage~\cite{carlini2022membership}.
 The gap in prediction distributions between members and non-members can be reflected in various features.
 These may include assigning higher confidence levels, lower loss, and reduced prediction entropy to members.
 The disparities in these features are key factors leading to membership privacy leakage, with almost all effective MIAs exploiting one or several of these feature discrepancies \cite{yeom2018privacy,shokri2017membership,song2021systematic,carlini2022membership}.
 Moreover, these features are interrelated; for instance, lower loss often implies reduced prediction entropy and higher confidence levels.

-Carlini et al.~\cite{carlini2022membership} also proposed parametric modeling of prediction confidence to achieve a more Gaussian-like distribution.
+Carlini et al.~\cite{carlini2022membership} proposed parametric modeling of prediction confidence to achieve a more Gaussian-like distribution.
 Such a distribution more effectively distinguishes the prediction distribution gap between members and non-members.
 In our subsequent discussions, we adopt this parametric modeling approach to represent the prediction gap.
-The only difference in our approach is the selection of the maximum confidence from the output vector, rather than the confidence of the correct class, as our focus is on the prediction distribution gap rather than the train-to-test accuracy gap.
-The parametric modeling function is shown in equation \ref{eq:pm}.
+The only difference is that we use the maximum confidence from the output vector rather than the confidence of the correct class, as our focus is on the prediction distribution gap rather than the train-to-test accuracy gap.
+The parametric modeling function is shown in Equation \ref{eq:pm}.